Judge officially drops 3 charges in Georgia's Trump 2020 election interference case

 Even with the counts removed, 32 remain, including an overarching racketeering charge brought against the remaining 15 defendants.

-CBS News Atlanta has reached out to President Trump's legal team for comment on the dismissal of the charges.
-Earlier today, attorney Steve Sadow said that they "remain confident that a fair and impartial review will lead to a dismissal of the case against President Trump."
+Earlier today, attorney Steve Sadow, who is representing Mr. Trump in Georgia, said that his legal team "remain confident that a fair and impartial review will lead to a dismissal of the case" against the president.

 A new prosecutor in the Georgia Trump election case